 You are right.
-More often than not, it’s who you know, not what you know, that gets you promoted.
-But I know a secret: things change when you rise above competition.
-But what does that mean?
+More often than not, it’s who you know, not what you know, that leads to promotion.
+But there’s a secret.

 Take Lee Iacocca’s story, for example.
 He has worked, as an unknown car sales manager, for Ford Motor in the Philadelphia district.
-He rose above competition by driving change and innovation.
+But he rose above by driving change and innovation in his department.
 What did he do?

 Lee Iacocca's strategy on how to get a promotion

 “Did Lee get promoted?” you may ask.
-Not only did he get promoted but he also rose above all competition in Ford Motor.
-How do I know that?
+Not only did he get promoted, but he also rose above all competition in Ford Motor.
+Really?

 According to Ralph Kisiel of the Automotive News:

-This story has become my go-to case study when I coach smart professionals on how to get a promotion.
+This story has become my go-to case study when I coach smart talents on how to get a promotion.

-Simply saying, my coaching interventions on how to get a promotion and escape unfair competition cover about 12 major points.
-Let me share four with you.
+My coaching interventions on how to get a promotion and escape unfair competition cover about 12 major points.
+Let me share 4 with you.

 #1- Do your homework.
 Pay close attention.
 Identify your company’s struggle, crisis and problems—or existential threats.

-#2- Spend your personal energy or time to come up or create elements of solution to your company’s existential threats.
+#2- Spend your personal energy or time to create elements of solution to your company’s existential threats.